-And don’t forget, this is a very tough world, the world of art.
+And don’t forget, this is a tough world, the world of art.

-You are the one that counts, because you have the vision that will become that masterpiece you have in mind… you are the creator of your “Mona Lisa”
+You are the one who counts, because you have the vision that will become that masterpiece you have in mind… you are the creator of your “Mona Lisa”

 Analyzing the series Fluid Time